Emma Manners, Duchess of Rutland: CEO of Belvoir Castle

 For a period of ten years, a ten-bedroom hotel located on the estate was operated as part of its commercial activities.
 Originally established in a former hunting lodge historically used by the family, the hotel was intended to support estate shoots and events.
 The venture ultimately recorded a financial loss of £250,000 and was later discontinued.

 In 2019, the Duchess oversaw the opening of a retail village situated below the castle, with all units operated by independent tenants.
 One of the units, a butcher’s shop, began selling beef produced on the estate.

 In 2021, she oversaw preparations for a Regency-themed christmas event at Belvoir Castle, one of the key annual occasions at the estate.
 Designed by Charlotte Lloyd Webber, the event featured elaborately decorated rooms and a themed light trail, which opened in November that year.

 In 2023, historic ceremonial robes worn at the coronation of George VI in 1937 were displayed at Belvoir Castle in Leicestershire for the first time in 22 years.
 Originally made for the ninth Duke of Rutland, the robes were showcased alongside coronation chairs and archival family photographs.
 The Duchess of Rutland highlighted the significance of displaying the robes during the coronation year of King Charles III.
 The robes had also been worn by the tenth Duke of Rutland at the coronation of Elizabeth II in 1953.

 In late 2024, The Manners Arms, a Grade II listed building and a country house hotel and pub in Knipton, Leicestershire, underwent a refurbishment overseen by Emma Manners, Duchess of Rutland.
 The project aimed to restore the former shooting lodge, preserving its 18th-century features while updating the bar, dining area, and ten bedrooms.

-In 2025, Emma Manners, Duchess of Rutland, is leading an exhibition at Belvoir Castle exploring the lives of the duchesses, countesses, and other women who have lived there over the past 500 years.
-The Motherhood exhibition examines their roles and contributions, featuring figures such as Eleanor, the first Countess of Rutland, and Nanny Webb, a long-serving staff member.
-Items on display include historic wedding gowns, evening dresses, and nightwear worn by past duchesses, as well as the present Duchess’s wedding dress.
+In 2025, Emma Manners, Duchess of Rutland, led an exhibition at Belvoir Castle exploring the lives of the duchesses, countesses, and other women who have lived there over the past 500 years.
+The Motherhood exhibition examined their roles and contributions, featuring figures such as Eleanor, the first Countess of Rutland, and Nanny Webb, a long-serving staff member.
+Items on display included historic wedding gowns, evening dresses, and nightwear worn by past duchesses, as well as the Emma Manner’s wedding dress.